-Black History Month hits a little differently this year.
-Since the tragic death of George Floyd, following many other extrajudicial killings of black people, many people and brands have a newly invigorated urgency about celebrating Black achievement and supporting social justice.
+Since the tragic death of George Floyd in 2020, following many other extrajudicial killings of black people, many people and brands have a newly invigorated urgency about celebrating Black history, achievement, and supporting social justice.

 Black History is American history.
-Unfortunately, the American education system does not teach students the Black experience, the contributions that Black Americans have made to American achievement and progress, and the structural inequities which still plague every major societal institution.
+Unfortunately, the American education system does not teach students African American history, the contributions that Black Americans have made to American achievement and progress, and the structural inequities which still plague every major societal institution.

 Brands have professed solidarity, established Juneteenth as a company holiday, raised and donated money to Black non-profit organizations, pledged to create a more diverse, inclusive workforce, and shared several books and films on the Black experience, becoming an ally, and more.
-It’s time for HR and Culture Leaders to build on that momentum by sharing stories of celebration as well as sobering truths of what Black people continue to face today.
+It’s time for HR and Culture Leaders to build on that momentum by sharing stories of celebration as well as sobering truths of what the Black community continues to face today.

 Support and Partner with Black-owned Businesses